firebolt-db/godocs/docs/sql_reference/numeric-data-type.md

   SELECT CAST(100.76 AS NUMERIC(5,1)); -- 100.8
   SELECT(100.76 AS NUMERIC(3,1)); -- error
   ```
-### Type conversion
+### Type conversion (type promotion)

+Note: `NUMERIC` precision and scale does not change with any operation, i.e., there is no automatic widening of the result type to prevent overflows.
+If a wider type is desired, cast the inputs to perform the operations on wider types.

 1. **P1≠P2 or S1≠S2** (casting required)

-    Any operation between two decimals with different precision and/or scale requires explicit casting of the input to the desired precision and scale.
+    Any operation between two `NUMERIC`s with different precision and/or scale requires explicit casting of the input to the desired precision and scale.

     ```sql
-    f(NUMERIC(P1, S1), NUMERIC(P2, S2)) -> ERROR (P1≠P2 or S1≠S2)
+    NUMERIC(P1, S1) <OP> NUMERIC(P2, S2) -> ERROR (P1≠P2 or S1≠S2)
     ```
     where P1≠P2 or S1≠S2

 2. **P1=P2 and S1=S2** (casting optional)

-    If the two decimals have the same precision and scale, the result will implicitly cast to the same precision and scale.
+    If the two `NUMERIC`s have the same precision and scale, the result will implicitly cast to the same precision and scale.
 You can still explicitly cast to any other precision and scale.

     ```sql
-    f(NUMERIC(P1, S1), NUMERIC(P1, S1)) -> NUMERIC(P1, S1))**
+    NUMERIC(P1, S1) <OP> NUMERIC(P2, S2) -> NUMERIC(P1, S1)
     ```

 ### Supported operators